-The experience allows our externs to apply their classroom knowledge to the healthcare setting and familiarize themselves with the job.
-This program acts as a bridge between their formal education and professional careers.
+Externs apply their classroom knowledge to a real-world setting to familiarize themselves with the job.
+This program acts as a bridge between your formal education and professional career.

-Students enrolled in Sterile Processing Tech, Electrocardiogram Tech, or Surgical Tech can enroll in our externship program for no extra cost after graduation & passing a board exam result.
-ERT externships are not available.
+Sterile Processing Tech, Electrocardiogram Tech, or Surgical Tech graduates can enroll in our externship program for no extra cost after passing your board exam.

 Am I qualified to apply for the externship program?

 To qualify for our externship program, you must meet 2 conditions:

 You enrolled in and passed a program at Altamont Healthcare

 You passed the board exam associated with your program: